 Coercion: Coercion is unreasonable pressure for sexual activity.
 Coercive conduct differs from seductive conduct based on factors such as the type and/or extent of the pressure used to obtain consent.
+Coercive conduct, if sufficiently severe, can render a person's consent ineffective, because it is not voluntary.
 When someone makes clear that they do not want to engage in certain sexual activity, that they want to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.